Ayomiposy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 0x02-shell_redirections will prints"Hello, World" followed by new line script 1-confused_smiley will display confused smiley script 2-hellofile will display content of the file etc/passwd
+script 0x02-shell_redirections will prints"Hello, World" followed by new line script 1-confused_smiley will display confused smiley script 2-hellofile will display content of the file etc/passwd script 3-twofiles will display content of two files